aquasecurity/kube-bench/docs/README.md

 The `cfg/config.yaml` file is a global configuration file.
 Configuration files can be created for specific Kubernetes versions (distributions).
-Values in the version specific config overwrite similar values in `cfg/config.yaml`.
+Values in the version-specific config overwrite similar values in `cfg/config.yaml`.

 For example, the kube-apiserver in Redhat OCP distribution is run as `hypershift openshift-kube-apiserver` instead of the default `kube-apiserver`.